superfliege/azure-docs.de-de/articles/media-services/previous/media-services-analytics-overview.md

 ---
-title: Media Analytics auf der Media Services-Plattform | Microsoft-Dokumentation
+title: Media Analytics on the Media Services platform | Microsoft Docs
-description: Hier finden Sie eine Übersicht über die öffentliche Vorschau von Media Analytics, einer Sammlung von Diensten in den Bereichen Sprache und maschinelles Sehen auf Unternehmensniveau, Compliance, Sicherheit und globale Reichweite.
+description: Overview of public preview of Media Analytics, a collection of speech and computer vision services at enterprise scale, compliance, security, and global reach
 services: media-services
 documentationcenter: ''
 author: juliako